-- Voice coil and bobbin: The bobbin is a round tube attached to the bottom of the speaker cone.
-A very long and tightly wound coil of wire, called the voice coil, creates a magnetic field as electricity flows through it from the musical signal from an amplifier.
+- Voice coil and bobbin: The bobbin is a round tube attached to the bottom of the cone.
+A very long and tightly wound wire coil, called the voice coil, creates a magnetic field as electricity flows through it from the musical signal from an amplifier.

-- Spider: the spider is a wavy-shaped thin woven material that supports the voice coil bobbin assembly and helps push the cone back in place as it moves.
+- Spider or suspension: the spider is a wavy-shaped thin woven material that supports the voice coil bobbin assembly and helps push the cone back in place as it moves.

-- Speaker cone & dust cap: the speaker cone is a cone-shaped stiff material that’s moved by the magnet & voice coil together to move air & create sound.
-The dust cap is a thin material (like a “cap”) that covers the opening in the speaker cone to keep out dust & dirt.
+- Cone (diaphragm) & dust cap: this a cone-shaped stiff material that’s moved by the magnet & voice coil together to move air & create sound.
+The dust cap is a thin material (like a “cap”) that covers the opening in the center to keep out dust & dirt.

 - Speaker basket: the basket is a cast metal or stamped metal frame that the speaker parts attach to an keeps everything aligned.
 It also provides a way to mount the speaker assembly to a box.